New Parent Checklist

 New Parent Checklist: After the Birth

-Apply for a birth certificate.
+- Apply for a birth certificate.
 To apply for a birth certificate, it is necessary to complete a birth registration form.
 When a mother gives birth in the hospital, the hospital will request a parent complete the form and will then submit it to the appropriate agency.
-Some states automatically mail a copy of the birth certificate to the parents, but it may be necessary to request a copy.
+Some states automatically mail a copy of the birth certificate to the parents, but you may need to request a copy.

-Obtain your child's Social Security number.
+- Obtain your child's Social Security number.
 The easiest way to obtain a Social Security number is to apply for it at the hospital when completing the birth registration form.
-If you apply later, it is necessary to obtain it at the Social Security office by completing an application and by providing proof of the child's U.S. citizenship, age, and, identity.
+If you apply later, it's necessary to obtain it at the Social Security office by completing an application and by providing proof of the child's U.S. citizenship, age, and, identity.

-Claim a Child Tax Credit on your income tax return.
+- Claim a Child Tax Credit on your income tax return.
 The IRS allows taxpayers with children under age 17 to claim the Child Tax Credit if their adjusted gross income falls below a certain amount.
-The Child Tax Credit for 2009 was $1,000.

-Determine whether you can take a leave from work.
+- Determine whether you can take a leave from work.
 The Family and Medical Leave Act grants eligible workers the right to take 12 weeks of unpaid leave during a 12-month period after the birth or adoption of a child or after the placement of a foster child into your home.
-An employee may qualify if employed for 1250 hours during a 12-month period, if employed by the employer for at least 12 months, and the employer has at least 50 employees within a 75-mile radius.
 During an employee's absence, the employer must continue providing the same healthcare coverage as before the leave and must keep the employee's job open.

-Know your right to nurse in public.
+- Know your right to nurse in public.
 The federal Right to Breastfeed Act allows a woman the right to breastfeed anywhere on federal property that the mother and the child have a right to be on.
-Some states have their own laws that allow a woman to breastfeed anywhere in public.
-In some states, a woman can sue in civil court for violations of the law.
+Many states also have laws that address breastfeeding in public.

 New Parent Checklist: Returning to Work

-Make a plan to express breast milk at work.
-Because of the health benefits of breastfeeding, many states have laws that allow lactating mothers the right to express breast milk in the workplace.
+- Make a plan to pump breast milk at work.
+Because of the health benefits of breastfeeding, many states have laws that allow lactating mothers the right to pump breast milk in the workplace.
 Employers, for instance, may be required to provide a private place and a break time for breast milk pumping.